Bartley C of E Junior School

 Autumn 2

 Following Pupil Progress meetings, your child’s IEP and intervention targets are formally reviewed and new targets set.
-This updated documentation is sent home during November.
+This updated documentation is sent home at the end of November.

 Spring Term